 Step 1: Know your strengths and weaknesses

-Lack of confidence may happen when you’re too focused on things you can’t do.
-And yet, every designer has a speciality.
+A lack of confidence may happen when you’re too focused on things you can’t do.
+And yet, every designer has a specialty.
 Some are experts in typography, and the rest are not.
 No one masters it all.
-Kick out that shabby feeling by writing down the things you’re good at and ones you need to improve.
+Kick out that shabby feeling by writing down the things you’re good at and the ones you need to improve.
 Once you realize how strong you are in those areas, it’s easier to build your confidence.

 Step 2: Stop comparing

 Having a role model is good, but never compare yourself to them.
-You and your role-model are a completely different person with different backgrounds and problems and so on.
+You and your role model are completely different people with different backgrounds and problems and so on.
 What makes you think you should be like them?
 You might think they are the best now, but remember there are times that they are beginners, just like you.
 Remember that you are your person.
 You can’t keep comparing yourself to others and expect to get great results.
 You can adapt their best practices, and find inspiration in the work that they do.

 Step 3: Receive feedback

 Have a masterpiece design?
 Show it off!
 A lot of people are avoiding feedback because they are afraid of what people might say.
 But the truth is, other’s feedback is the one that pushes you up to be better!